 Vehicles turning left: Statistically, the most dangerous situation for a motorcyclist occurs when cars are making left-hand turns.
 These collisions account for 42% of all crashes between motorcycles and other vehicles.

 Head-on collisions: The vast majority of motorcycle crashes with cars occur when they collide head-on.
-These head-on crashes result in a higher fatality rate than other types of crashes.
+This head-on crashes result in a higher fatality rate than other types of crashes.

 Lane Splitting: Lane splitting refers to when a motorcyclist drives between two lanes of cars, usually in heavy traffic when car movement is slowed or stopped.